Stoupy51/LifeSteal/README.md

 Life Steal FR is a simple datapack configurable aiming to add life steal behaviours from the original Lifesteal SMP:<br>
 [https://lifesteal.fandom.com/wiki/Season_1](https://lifesteal.fandom.com/wiki/Season_1)

-This datapack adds texture for the revive beacon and use 1.21 food components for interactions with the system (eating a heart, consuming a renamed revive beacon)
+This datapack adds texture for the revive beacon and use 1.21 food/consumable components for interactions with the system (eating a heart, consuming a renamed revive beacon)

 ### **DON'T FORGET TO DOWNLOAD THE REQUIRED <u>[RESOURCE PACK](https://github.com/Stoupy51/LifeSteal/releases/)</u>**